 “Mendelian randomization offers a way to investigate potentially causal relationships by using genetic associations to explore the effect of modifiable exposures on outcomes,” explain the researchers.

-Results showed that a change in BMI from overweight to obese – which is equivalent to an average adult woman increasing in weight from 150 to 180 pounds – was linked with an increase of 40 percent in MS risk.
+Results showed that a change in BMI from being overweight to having obesity- which is equivalent to an average adult woman increasing in weight from 150 to 180 pounds – was linked with an increase of 40 percent in MS risk.

 The researchers say their findings have important implications for public health, given the high prevalence of obesity in many countries, including the United States.